VWS-Python/vws-python-mock/docs/source/docker.rst

 ----------------

 # TODO Get a mock running with instructions here.
+# TODO: Custom network
 # TODO: Section for building containers
 # TODO: Env vars for the configuration of the VWS / VWQ
+# - Describe which are required and which are optional
+# TODO respjson for the JSON response of the create database thing

 From pre-built containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^